Rainbow Road Rallycross

 Top three finishers for every class will be honored at the end of the day at an awards party!
 We’ll have various things to give out for being some of the fastest in the dirt, and all are welcome to attend.

 Everyone driving or riding shotgun has to wear a helmet!
 Helmets must be rated Snell SA2010 or M2010 or newer.
 You can purchase a helmet from a variety of places, but we recommend OG Racing in Sterling, Virginia.
 Give ‘em a call and mention this event to save a bit on your purchase.

 Out Motorsports is not coordinating lodging for this event.
 You are welcome to get an Airbnb with some friends, or reserve a hotel room nearby.
-We’re working on some hotel deals and will update this page when we can.

 You are also welcome to camp in our paddock space overnight.